dotnet/designs/accepted/2023/simplify-workload-versioning.md

 Visual Studio includes the .NET SDK, but rather than including baseline manifest versions for the .NET SDK workloads, it includes the final workload manifests for a given release.
 These manifests are inserted into Visual Studio together with the workloads.

 For public releases of Visual Studio, the workloads version information should be created and inserted into Visual Studio together with the workloads.
 However, internal builds of Visual Studio may not have an assigned workloads version.
 In that case, the .NET SDK will use the same basic logic as it currently does to select manifests.
 This involves finding the latest installed manifest for the current feature band, and if an expected manifest isn't found for the current feature band, then falling back to previous feature bands.
-In this case, when a workloads version is needed, the .NET SDK will create a version using the .NET SDK feature band, the pre-release specifier `vs`, and a hash of the manifest IDs and versions.
-For example, `8.0.200-vs.9e7f4b93`.
+In this case, when a workloads version is needed, the .NET SDK will create a version using the .NET SDK feature band, the pre-release specifier `manifests`, and a hash of the manifest IDs and versions.
+For example, `8.0.200-manifests.9e7f4b93`.

-NOTE: This means that these `vs` prerelase workloads versions would be semantically greater than any `baseline`, `preview`, or `rc` workloads versions.

 ## Experience